-PLAINTIFF’S ORIGINAL COMPLAINT
+PLAINTIFF’S FIRST AMENDED COMPLAINT

-Plaintiff, Rockbridge County, Virginia, by and through the undersigned attorneys, (hereinafter “Plaintiff,” “Rockbridge County,” or “County”) against Defendants: Purdue Pharma, L.P.; Purdue Pharma, Inc.; The Purdue Frederick Company, Inc.; Rhodes Pharmaceuticals, L.P.; Abbott Laboratories; Abbott Laboratories, Inc.; AbbVie Inc.; Mallinckrodt PLC; Mallinckrodt LLC; SpecGx LLC; Endo Health Solutions, Inc.; Endo Pharmaceuticals, Inc.; Par Pharmaceutical Companies, Inc.; Par Pharmaceuticals, Inc.; Teva Pharmaceuticals USA, Inc.; Cephalon, Inc.; Barr Laboratories, Inc.; Watson Laboratories, Inc.; Actavis Pharma, Inc.; Actavis, LLC; Janssen Pharmaceuticals, Inc.; Ortho-McNeil-Janssen Pharmaceuticals, Inc.; Janssen Pharmaceutica, Inc.; Allergan PLC; Allergan Finance, LLC; Insys Therapeutics, Inc.; KVK-Tech, Inc.; Amneal Pharmaceuticals LLC; Impax Laboratories, LLC; Amneal Pharmaceuticals, Inc.; Amneal Pharmaceuticals of New York, LLC; Mylan Pharmaceuticals, Inc.; McKesson Corporation; McKesson Medical-Surgical Inc.; Cardinal Health, Inc.; AmerisourceBergen Drug Corporation; Henry Schein, Inc.; General Injectables & Vaccines, Inc.; Insource, Inc.; CVS Health Corporation; CVS Pharmacy, Inc.; CVS TN Distribution, L.L.C.; Walgreens Boots Alliance, Inc.; Walgreen Co.; (collectively, “Distributor Defendants”); Express Scripts Holding Company; Express Scripts, Inc.; CVS Health Corporation (in its pharmacy benefit management capacity); Caremark Rx, L.L.C.; CaremarkPCS Health, L.L.C. d/b/a CVS/Caremark; Caremark, L.L.C.; UnitedHealth Group Incorporated; Optum, Inc.; OptumRx Inc.; (collectively, “PBM Defendants”); and DOES 1 through 100 inclusive (collectively, “Defendants”) alleges as follows:
+Plaintiff, Halifax County, Virginia, by and through the undersigned attorneys, (hereinafter “Plaintiff,” “Halifax County,” “Halifax” or “County”) against Defendants: Mallinckrodt PLC; Mallinckrodt LLC; SpecGx LLC; Endo Health Solutions, Inc.; Endo Pharmaceuticals, Inc.; Par Pharmaceutical Companies, Inc.; Par Pharmaceuticals, Inc.; Teva Pharmaceuticals USA, Inc.; Cephalon, Inc.; Barr Laboratories, Inc.; Watson Laboratories, Inc.; Actavis Pharma, Inc.; Actavis, LLC; Allergan PLC; Allergan Finance, LLC; Mylan Pharmaceuticals, Inc.; Mylan Institutional Inc.; McKesson Corporation; McKesson Medical-Surgical Inc.; Cardinal Health, Inc.; AmerisourceBergen Drug Corporation; Henry Schein, Inc.; General Injectables & Vaccines, Inc.; Insource, Inc.; CVS Health Corporation; CVS Pharmacy, Inc.; CVS TN Distribution, L.L.C; Walgreens Boots Alliance, Inc.; Walgreen Co.; Walgreen Eastern Co., Inc.; Rite Aid Corp; Rite Aid of Virginia, Inc.; Rite Aid of Maryland, Inc.; Rite Aid Mid-Atlantic; Eckerd Corporation; Walmart Inc.; CVS Health Corporation; CVS Pharmacy, Inc. Virginia CVS Pharmacy, L.L.C.; Caremark Rx, L.L.C.
+Caremark Rx, L.L.C.; CaremarkPCS Health, L.L.C. d/b/a CVS/Caremark; Caremark, L.L.C ; Caremark, L.L.C.; Express Scripts, Inc.; Express Scripts Holding Company; ESI Mail Pharmacy Service, Inc.; Express Scripts Pharmacy, Inc.; OptumRx, Inc.; UnitedHealth Group Incorporated; Optum, Inc.; OptumRx Inc.; and DOES 1 through 100 inclusive (collectively, “Defendants”) alleges as follows:

 INTRODUCTION

-Defendants have caused an opioid epidemic that has resulted in economic, social and emotional damage to tens of thousands of Americans throughout virtually every community in the United States.
+Defendants have caused an opioid epidemic that has resulted in economic, social and emotional damage to virtually every community in the United States and tens of thousands of Americans.
 It is indiscriminate and ruthless.
-It has impacted across demographic lines, harming every economic class, race, gender and age group.
-It is killing Americans, more than 134 people every day.
+It has impacted across demographic lines, harming every economic class, race, gender and age group and killing more than one hundred fifteen (115) Americans every day.
 Prescription and illegal opioids account for more than sixty percent (60%) of overdose deaths in the United States, a toll that has quadrupled over the past two decades, according to the United States Centers for Disease Control and Prevention (“CDC”).
-More people died from opioid-related causes in 2016 than from car accidents or guns.
-In 2016 more than one hundred seventy-five (175) people died every day from drug overdoses, comparable to an airplane crashing, killing everyone on board, every day.
-In 2017, the number rose to over one hundred ninety-seven (197), the increase largely due to synthetic opioids.
+More people died from opioid-related causes in 2016 than car accidents or guns.
+More than one hundred seventy-five (175) people die every day from drug overdoses, as if an airplane crashes killing everyone on board, every day.

 According to the CDC, the costs of healthcare, lost productivity, addiction treatment, and criminal justice involvement due to opioid misuse alone is $78.5 billion a year.

-Prescription drug manufacturers, wholesalers/distributors, and pharmacy benefit managers (“PBMs”) have created this epidemic.
+Prescription drug manufacturers, wholesalers/distributors, pharmacy benefit managers (“PBMs”), and pharmacies have created this epidemic.
 The manufacturers make the opioids and lie about their efficacy and addictive properties.
 The wholesalers distribute the opioids from the point of manufacture to the point of delivery to the patient.
-And the PBMs control, through their pharmacy plan design and formulary management, which drugs go where and how they are paid for.
+The PBMs control, through their pharmacy plan design and formulary management, which drugs go where and how they are paid for.
+And the retail pharmacies serve as the final link in the chain by releasing the opioids into the public.

 Each defendant group profits enormously from the movement of opioid products.
 Each has incentives to move certain drugs over others.
-Defendants themselves create the incentives and share in their perversity – usually without disclosure to those who reasonably rely on Defendants to abide by their federal, state and common law duties.
+Defendants themselves create the incentives and share in their perversity—usually without disclosure to those who reasonably rely on Defendants to abide by their federal, state and common law duties.
 They do so at the expense of Plaintiff and communities like it nationwide.